-Whether you are a business executive, entrepreneur, work in cubicle or from your home office, I’m here to tell you after working in the hectic environment of a newsroom for 25 years, tools and strategies DO EXIST to help you reduce stress at work, boost your energy and make you more productive and creative in the new world of work which is ruled by a hi-tech marketplace.
+Whether you are a business executive, entrepreneur, work in cubicle or from your home office, I’m here to tell you after working in the hectic environment of a newsroom for 25 years, tools and strategies DO EXIST to help you reduce stress at work, boost your energy, performance and creativity in the new world of work which is ruled by a hi-tech marketplace.

-Through the use of better time management, navigating information overload, breathing exercises, simple chair yoga stretches, the vibratory healing nature of sound, mindfulness meditation, visualization, positive thought processes, better workplace communication and calling upon some of the latest neuroscience techniques, there are ways to bring a bit of calm into your work day.
+Through the use of better time management, navigating information overload, breathing exercises, simple chair-yoga stretches, the vibratory healing nature of sound, mindfulness meditation, visualization, positive thought processes, better workplace communication and calling upon some of the latest neuroscience techniques, there are ways to manage stress in your work day.

 1. First, we’ll discuss your work-stress quotient and do an assessment of the stressors in your work-life merge.
 This is a simple examination of your current status.
 If you are having health issues or mental health concerns, it’s advised that you seek a doctor’s attention.

 2. Review your current methods of relaxation or stress reduction and assess your “sense and perception” preferences. (ie. Do you respond best to visual, mental or audible stimulation?)
 3. Discuss the numerous methods, resources and strategies available to help you reduce your stress at work or in business.